Showing posts with label cemetery. Show all posts

 Two famous people are buried here.

-Christopher Columbus Harris, a US Congressman, also served as a Lieutenant in the Civil War.
+Christopher Columbus Harris, a US Congressman, was also a Lieutenant in the Civil War.
 He is buried in the Cantwell Section of the cemetery.

 Marker and Civil War Graves